vdwees/vdwees.github.io/content/post/bicitrilladora.md

 The Nicaraguan non-profit I was working for was set up to improve access to healthcare for extremely rural communities.
 The villages they served were very hard to get to, often requiring multiple days of travel involving 4x4 trucks, Cessnas and dugout canoes.
-Conversely, a farmer in one of the more rural villages could expect multiple days, substantial risk and great personal expense to get their products to market.
+Conversely, the villagers could expect delays, substantial risk and great personal expense to get their products to market.

 {{< figure
     src="/images/rural-homestead.jpeg"